Dr. Michael Hardiman Ph.D

 Developing a personal philosophy of life based on reflections and influences of the great thinkers covered in the previous modules.

 Socrates, Plato, St. Augustine, Rousseau, Kierkegaard, Kant Dostoyevsky, Nietzsche, Freud, Heidegger, Arendt, Marcuse, Ortega, Fromm, Maslow, Erikson, Jung, Frankl, Bowlby, Foucault, and others.

 Don't worry!
 It will be all presented in a digestible and straight forward manner.

 I have worked in the fields of private counselling, training and development for over 30 years.
-I hold NUI accredited post-graduate degrees in both Counselling Psychology and in Philosophy and recently completed a Doctoral study in Philosophy on the subject of human evil.
-Elected Fellow of the Irish Institute of Training and Development I also served two years on the national executive of the Irish Association of Addiction Counselling specialising in the long term effects of growing up with parental alcoholism.
+I hold NUI accredited post-graduate degrees in both Counselling Psychology and in Philosophy.
+Elected Fellow of the Irish Institute of Training and Development I also served two years on the national executive of the Irish Association of Addiction Counselling specializing in the long term effects of growing up with parental alcoholism.
 In addition to my private practice I present training seminars and workshops nationwide to family centres, third level institutions and to adult education services.
 I am the author of five books covering a wide range of topics related to personal growth,emotional healing, recovery and positive living.